dimagi/commcare-hq/docs/js-guide/dependencies.rst

 However, be careful when migrating modified AMD modules that aren't entry points, as some of these modules, like ``hqwebapp/js/initial_page_data``, are still being referenced by pages not using a JavaScript bundler.
-These pages still require this modified AMD approach until they transition to using a bundler.
+These pages still require this modified AMD approach until they transition to using Webpack.

 We will cover what common modified AMD modules look like in this section, but you can read more about this choice of module format in the `Historical Background on Module Patterns